VallariAg/Blog/content/blog/scopeInJS/index.md

 Let's look back to our JavaScript Engine.
 The engine compiles before it executes.
 Part of the compilation was to find and associate all declarations with their respective scopes (lexical scoping).

 So, looking back at `var a = 2;`, JavaScript thinks of this as two statements.
-First statement, the declaration, is processsed during compiling and the second statement, the assignment, is left *in place* for execution time.
+First statement, the declaration, is processed during compiling and the second statement, the assignment, is left *in place* for execution time.
 ```js
 // var a = 2; is seen as
 var a;